MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Microsoft Intune 2309 or higher.
 - Microsoft Edge 117.0.2045.31 or higher.

-For more information, see [Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune](/mem/intune/fundamentals/deployment-guide-enrollment-mamwe).
+For more information, see [Data protection for Windows MAM](/mem/intune/apps/protect-mam-windows).

 ## Provide feedback